pussinboots/angularjs-crypto/README.md

 ```bash
 vgit --g https --repo pussinboots/angularjs-crypto
 ```
 That use https instead of ssh protocol.
 The ssh protocol is the default used protocol.
 So the first execution will take a while to download the vagrant [base box](https://vagrantcloud.com/pussinboots/boxes/ubuntu-truly) defined in the Vagrantfile.
-Than it install the defined dependencies see below than login with vagrant/vagrant than you have a ready to use development environment for that project up and running.
+Than it install the defined dependencies see below.
+When the login screen appear login with vagrant/vagrant than you have a ready to use development environment for that project up and running.
+The project will be checkout to the vagrant shared folder so that the Host and Guest operating systems can access the git clone.

 The vagrant-git configuration is defined in the [.vagrant.yml](.vagrant.yml) file.
 The configuration will be explained on the next line the [general explanetion](https://github.com/pussinboots/vagrant-git#project-configuration).
 ```yml